 - Environmental factors found in studies include maternal exposure to benzodiazepines.
 Maternal lithium therapy can (rarely) lead to Ebstein's anomaly in the baby.

-- Ebstein's anomaly presents with a spectrum of congenital abnormalities of the tricuspid valve and the right ventricle.
+Ebstein's anomaly presents with a spectrum of congenital abnormalities of the tricuspid valve and the right ventricle.
+The very variable anatomy determines the clinical presentation ranging from asymptomatic to very severe.

 - The abnormality of the tricuspid valve leads to tricuspid regurgitation.
 The degree of tricuspid regurgitation is variable, ranging from mild to severe regurgitation.